backdrop-contrib/bootstrap5_lite/README.md

 * Font Awesome 4 bandcamp icon: `<i class="fa fa-bandcamp"></i>`
 * Font Awesome 5 bandcamp icon: `<i class="fab fa-bandcamp"></i>`

-If you have content that uses Font Awesome 4 icons, but wish to use a Font Awesome 5 library, select the "Add Font Awesome v4 shims" option in the theme settings.

 Differences from Drupal 7
 -------------------------